Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-modal-pop-up.md

   - javascript
 ---

-In today's tutorial we'll be looking at another famous feature that can easily be self-made: the **popup modal** - and we will build it in Vanilla JavaScript.
+In today's tutorial, we'll look at another famous feature that can easily be self-made: the **popup modal** - and we will build it in Vanilla JavaScript.

 Once you click a button or link, a popup box with text or an image appears.